Skip to content

 horizontal_margin: Number | None = None

-The horizontal margin between the edges of the table and the content in the first and last cells of each row.
+The horizontal margin between the edges of this table and the content in the first and last cells of each row.

 When a checkbox is displayed, it is also the margin between the checkbox the content in the first data column.